zenanetwork/zena/README.md

 <img
 src="repo_header.png"
-alt="Cosmos EVM - A plug-and-play solution that adds EVM compatibility and customizability to your chain" />
+alt="Cosmos EVM forked Zena - custom rebrand Zena blockchain" />

 **Please note**: This repo is undergoing changes in preparation for a new audit.
 After this audit we will cut the first